Welcome to today's edition of the Rush 24-7 podcast.

 He should have long ago allied himself with Arab moderate force.

-However, in what he's talking about here is that the Saudis don't like ISIS any more than we do, and they don't like the Iranians.
+However, what he's talking about here is that the Saudis don't like ISIS any more than we do, and they don't like the Iranians.

-And so therefore the Saudis are aligned with the Jordanians, and the Saudis are aligned with Egypt, and the Saudis are aligned with Dubai and Abu Dhabi, United Arab Emirates, and they are moderates.
+And so, therefore, the Saudis are aligned with the Jordanians, and the Saudis are aligned with Egypt, and the Saudis are aligned with Dubai and Abu Dhabi, United Arab Emirates, and they are moderates.

 I mean, they're building Las Vegas in the Middle East.